 Islamic scholars took over the wisdom of Ancient times as Europe entered this dark period.
 They realized the works of Ancient Greek philosophers and advanced technology of Ancient Egypt in astronomy which led to foundations of universities and advancement in science.

-Terms such as rectorship and deanship were first used in Islam Universities.
+During the rise of Islam in history, modern university terms such as rector and dean were used for the first time in Islamic universities.
 (Source: A History of Christianity by Diarmaid MacCulloch).
 Baghdad was one of the most civilized and developed cities of the world under the rule of Abbasid Caliphate.

 Byzantine Emperors were worried about continuous defeats of their armies against the armies of Islam at southern front.
 They thought God had left them and they tried to figure out what their mistake was.
 Church was the scapegoat that they were looking for.

 In the 8th century, icons that worshipped in churches meant heathenism for Byzantine Emperors.
 Leo III the Isaurian who linked defeats and disasters with idol-worshipping ordered all icons, mosaics and frescos in churches be torn down.
 Geometrical figures were drawn instead, as in mosques.
-These incidents led already-divided-Christian-world to a civil war.
+These events during the Iconoclasm led already-divided-Christian-world to a civil war.

 Philosophers such as Al-Farabi, Avicenna, Averroes, Al-Ghazali, Ibn Khaldun and Rumi came in sight in the rising years of Islam, leading huge progress in the fields of physics, chemistry, astronomy, navigation and architecture.
 Museum of The History of Science and Technology in Islam is a display of works that Islam brought to humanity.

-Museum of The History of Science & Technology in Islam Entrance Fee
+Museum of The History of Science in Islam Price

-The entrance fee to the Museum of Islamic Science and Technology History is 18 Turkish Liras as of 2020.
+The ticket price of the Museum of The History of Science in Islam is 18 Turkish Liras as of 2021.
 Admission is free for children under 8 years.
 Museum Pass Istanbul is valid at the entrance to the museum.

-Museum of The History of Science & Technology in Islam Opening Hours
+Museum of The History of Science in Islam Hours

-The Museum of Islamic History of Science and Technology is open to visitors between 09:00 in the morning and 20:00 in the summer season from 1 April to 1 October.
-It closes at 16:45 between 1 October and 1 April, which is considered the winter season.
+The opening hours of the Museum of The History of Science in Islam are between 09:00 in the morning and 17:30 in the evening.
 The museum is open to visitors every day of the week.

 Visiting times of museums in Istanbul may change due to events and renovations.
 Before going to the museum, I recommend you to visit the official website of the Museum and review the latest situation.

 After passing the gate, turn left and walk through the park, and you’ll see the Museum of The History of Science and Technology in Islam.
-If you own an Istanbul Museum Pass and would like to visit other museums around, you can reach to Archeology Museum and Topkapı Palace by passing through the Park.
+If you own an Istanbul Museum Pass and would like to visit other museums around, you can reach to Istanbul Archaeological Museum and Topkapi Palace by passing through the Park.